 Writing in shorter forms, Alasdair has been an occasional contributor to various magazines and journals, including Australian Book Review and Australian Geographic.

-Alasdair McGregor is a member of the Australian Society of Authors and Sydney Legacy, and is also a board member of the AIF Malayan Nursing Scholarship.
+Alasdair McGregor is a member of the Australian Society of Authors and Sydney Legacy, and is also a board member of the AIF Malaya Nursing Scholarship.
 When not travelling, he divides his studio and writing time between inner-city Sydney and a small patch of paradise close to the beach on the south coast of New South Wales.

 This web site is powered by Digital Pacific Web Hosting and was built using our free sitebuilder.
 Web Hosting Australia.